Layer

 Normalization

-Round all approriate data to integers.
+Round all approriate layer data to integers.

 >>> layer.round()